HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 ## WordPress in 2024

+{{ figure_markup(
+  caption="Percentage of mobile sites using WordPress.", content="35.6%", classes="big-number",
+  sheets_gid="1621293918",
+  sql_file="top-cms-by-geo.sql"
+)
+}}

-Of the 16,129,455 mobile sites in this year's crawl, WordPress is used by 5,734,742 sites for a total of 35.6% market share.
-By comparison, the next closest CMS is Wix, with 456,253 sites or 2.8% market share.
+Of the over 16 million mobile sites in this year's crawl, WordPress is used by 5.7 millions sites for a total of 35.6% of sites.
+By comparison, the next closest CMS is Wix, with 456,253 sites or 2.8% of sites.

 WordPress's global dominance stems from two main factors—a community that maintains and improves the functionality of the open-source project, and the CMS's flexibility in serving a wide range of websites and users.